AML Risk Scoring: Understanding the Essence

 When assessing the risk of money laundering, terrorist financing and other crimes, the organization’s AML risk scoring methodology must also take into account the following four factors:

-1. Customer risk factors – these are those factors related to the customer’s profile that could increase the risk to the organization.
-For example, is the customer a politically exposed person (PEP) or a family member of a PEP?
+These are those factors related to the customer’s profile that could increase the risk to the organization.
+For example, is the customer a politically exposed person, or a PEP (read our blog post about PEP screening), or a family member of a PEP?
 Is the customer resident or non-resident?
 What is the age and employment status of the customer?
 Is the customer a vulnerable customer (e.g. the elderly are more susceptible to all types of fraud)?

-2. Product and service risk factors – these are the factors that relate to the customer’s use of the organization’s products and services.
+These are the factors that relate to the customer’s use of the organization’s products and services.
 For example, what products do they use?
 Do they expect to use higher risk products, such as cash deposits and withdrawals?
 If so, what is the estimated amount for the full year?

-3. Risk factors related to delivery methods – these are risk scoring factors related to the channels through which the organization’s products are offered to the customer.
+These are risk scoring factors related to the channels through which the organization’s products are offered to the customer.
 Does the organization have a face-to-face interaction with the customer, or is the relationship only through digital channels?
 Perhaps the organization offers both channels?

-4. Geographical risk factors – these are risk scoring factors that relate to the geography of the customer.
+These are risk scoring factors that relate to the geography of the customer.
 For example, does the customer plan to send or receive cross-border transactions to/from high-risk jurisdictions?
 Is the country on the FATF and/or European Union list of high-risk jurisdictions?
 In which country was the customer’s identity document issued, and could these jurisdictions expose the organization to certain types of sanctions (e.g. if the customer’s identity document was issued by North Korea or Iran, this factor should increase the organization’s sanctions risk)?
 What about other countries such as Colombia or Mexico?
 What ML/TF typologies come to mind?

 What about cash withdrawals?
 Imagine an elderly client who has survived multiple currencies being used in the country during his lifetime, and many local banks going bankrupt.
 Do these events play a role in the way such a population currently manages their finances?
 Does an elderly person have the right not to fully trust the current banking system and withdraw 100 or 200 euros each month simply because he prefers to buy food at the farmers’ market and leave tips in cash rather than with a card?
 Does this customer pose the same ML/TF risk as someone who runs a small construction business and wants to withdraw €10,000 a month?
 Should they be placed in the same customer risk bucket?

-Introducing a rating system
+Introducing AML rating system

 Rating system

 Scenario 1 has evenly distributed weights across the 4 risk factors and results in a score of 6.5.
 These weights are not bad, but it is possible that this scoring engine did not produce the desired result.
 For example, the creator may have intended the final score for this particular consumer scenario to be higher, resulting in a score of at least 7.
 Does this mean that the scoring methodology itself is bad?
-Well, no. If we adjust the weights to those given in Scenario 2, we would get the desired result without rebuilding everything.
-By doing this, the organization is drawing attention to the fact that more weight is being given to the categories that are most relevant to their business.
+Well, no.

 Scenario 3 may seem odd at first glance and requires further explanation to the reader.
 Let’s say the organization uses weights from scenario 1 or 2 on a daily basis.
-However, the customer is an international PEP and represents a high risk of bribery and corruption to the organization, so the customer risk factor has been given the maximum available risk score of 10/10.
+However, the customer is an international PEP and represents a high risk of bribery and corruption to the organization.
+So the customer risk factor has been given the maximum available risk score of 10/10.
 If the methodology requires the EDD process to be triggered only when the score is 8 or above, then the standard scenarios 1 & 2 will not deliver the intended result.
 Therefore, Scenario 3 could act as an extension of Scenarios 1.1 or 2.1.
-If a single category or factor needs to increase the risk, it can override other remaining scores and the customer would automatically be assigned the maximum score, forcing them to go through the EDD process.
+If a single category or factor needs to increase the risk, it can override other remaining scores.
+And the customer would automatically be assigned the maximum score, forcing them to go through the EDD process.

 Scenario 4 provides an example of how the risk score for the same customer could be artificially reduced by focusing only on the area where the risk score contains the lowest score.